airbrake/airbrake-android/README.md

 ant package
 ```

-This will generate a file named `airbrake-android.jar`.
+This will generate a file named `build/airbrake-android-<version>.jar`.

 Installation & Setup